ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 When a JWP is first created, it is always in the issued form.
 It will contain the issuer protected header along with all of the payloads.

-The issued form can only be confirmed by a holder as being correctly formed and protected, it is NOT to be verified directly or presented as-is to a verifier.
+The issued form can only be confirmed by a holder as being correctly formed and protected.
+It is NOT to be verified directly or presented as-is to a verifier.
 The holder SHOULD treat an issued JWP as private and use appropriately protected storage.

 ### Issuer Protected Header

 The issuer protected header applies to all of the payloads equally.
 It is recommended that any payload-specific information not be included in this header and instead be handled outside of the cryptographic envelope.
 This is to minimize any correlatable signals in the metadata, to reduce a verifier's ability to group different presentations based on small header variations from the same issuer.

-Every issuer protected header MUST have, at minimum, an `alg` value that identifies a valid JPA.
+Every issuer protected header MUST have an `alg` value that identifies a valid JSON Proof Algorithm (JPA).

 For example:
 ```json